Websoft9Archive/ansible-cloudbeaver/docs/solution-upgrade.md

 ```
 > This deployment package is pre-configured with a scheduled task for automatic updating.
 If you want to remove the automatic updating, please delete the corresponding Cron.

-## Upgrade RabbitMQ
+## Upgrade CloudBeaver

-This deployment solution is based on Docker and so you can upgrade RabbitMQ by the standard process of Docker:
+This deployment solution is based on Docker and so you can upgrade CloudBeaver by the standard process of Docker:

 > You should complete an image or snapshot backup for instance before upgrade

-1. Use **SFTP** to login Server, modify **APP_VERSION** in the **.env** file of RabbitMQ directory
+1. Use **SFTP** to login Server, modify **APP_VERSION** in the **.env** file of CloudBeaver directory

 2. Go to the code-server root directory, then pull new images
    ```
-   cd /data/wwwroot/rabbitmq
+   cd /data/wwwroot/cloudbeaver
    docker-compose pull
    ```
 3. Delete old container and recreate new container